helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 Use Case A:

-Actor: The superuser is the department chair who wants to view topics by comments or comments by instructor.
+Primary Actor: The department chair who wants to view topics by comments or comments by instructor.
+The department chair wishes to have an overhead view of sentiments groupped by instructors and topics.

 Precondition: The department chair must have already uploaded a valid file and it has been processed in the backend team.
 The user has already finished inputing the topic model options for the number of topics, number of words per topics, number of iterations, and edit the stopwords file.

-Postcondition: The processed data is delivered.
+Postcondition: Graphical represenation of the processed data.

 1) The actor has the ability to switch between two pannels on the dashboard.
-2) If the actor clicks on the topics pannel, the page should load to display topics and comments groupped until that particular topic.
-The number of topics to display is
+2) If the actor clicks on the topics pannel, the page should load to display topics and comments grouped for particular topic.
+The number of topics to display is determined by the user from the upload view page.
-3) If the actor clicks on the instructor pannel,
+3) If the actor clicks on the instructor pannel, the page should load to display students comments directed at the instructor.

 Variations: